Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 - I studied Geoinformatics and love to gain more professional experience in data science.
 - Find me on [GitHub](https://github.com/Fbehr-data), [LinkedIn](https://www.linkedin.com/in/felix-behrendt-3b4ba1237/)

 Max Langer:
-- I am a biologist and highly motivated to build a career in data science.
+- I am a biologist and highly motivated to build a career in data science, as working with data and code is my passion.
 - Find me on: [GitHub](https://github.com/langer-net), [LinkedIn](https://www.linkedin.com/in/max-langer-798903127/)

 Picasso

-Timo Fischer:
+Timo Fischer

 ---
 ## Data Structure